Our DNA sample collection kits

 Other types of sample

 We understand that it may not always be viable to collect samples using mouth swabs.
 One case where such a sample collection is not doable is if the alleged father has passed away.
 There may be other instances.
 In such cases we can carry out testing using blood, hairs or a range of other sources of DNA.
-We suggest you refer to our discrete sample page for more information.
+We suggest you refer to our forensic sample page for more information.

 The Difference Between Blood & Mouth Swab Sample Collection